skr1/XpressO/README.md

 Navigate to the Segmentation folder `cd Segmentation`

-Once we have the slides, and installed the pre-requisite libraries, we proceed with segmenting regions of interest using tcga coordinates available in the presets folder under the Segmentation folder.
+Once we have the slides, and installed the pre-requisite libraries, we proceed with segmenting regions of interest using TCGA coordinates available in the presets folder under the Segmentation folder.
 We borrowed implementational guidelines from this [repo](https://github.com/mahmoodlab/CLAM).

 ```
 ORIGINAL_SLIDES_FOLDER/